kyma-project/istio/docs/user/operation-guides/02-10-check-if-sidecar-injection-is-enabled.md

 <!-- tabs:end -->

-## Check if sidecar injection is enabled for the Pod's Deployment
+## Check If Sidecar Injection Is Enabled for the Pod's Deployment

 <!-- tabs:start -->